AdaCore/training_material/courses/rust_essentials/170_iterators/03-iterator_trait.rst

           println!("{}", elem);
       }

+* This uses an iterator behind the scenes

-* This is just Rust creating an "easy" iterator!
+  * :rust:`for` is just syntactic sugar over iteration

-* The next few slides show how we would do this manually
+* Next, we'll look at how to build this ourselves

   * Create an iterator type
-  * Implement the iterator trait
+  * Implement the :rust:`Iterator` trait
-  * Use our iterator in an example
+  * Use them iterator in an example

 -------------------------
-Create in Iterator Type
+Create an Iterator Type
 -------------------------

 .. code:: rust